 - Confirmation statements – when the last confirmation statement was submitted and when the next one is due

-- Nature of business – this is the SIC classification
+- Nature of business – categorised by a min. of one SIC code

 - Company document images – in particular, this includes various information regarding filing history, e.g. PDFs of confirmation statements, micro company accounts, termination of appointments, etc